 11:00 A.M Joy Club

-Serving our community in the beautiful North Georgia Mountains
+Worship in the beautiful North Georgia mountains

 Dawsonville Baptist Church was constituted in the year 1854 AD.
 The very early church records were destroyed by fire in 1928, at which time church clerk Grover Taylor reconstructed the Articles of Faith, which served until 1985 when conference ratified the correct Constitution and Bylaws, which established the name The First Baptist Church, Inc.